Alan Patricof: Personal life

-In 1958, Patricof married Bette Hollander; they had one child, Mark F. Patricof (b.
-1964) who is married to Martha Shelburne Jones, daughter of Bishop Edward Witker Jones, the 9th bishop of the Episcopal Diocese of Indianapolis.
-In 1970, he married Susan Hatkoff, sister of Craig Hatkoff.
-They had two sons: Jonathan Patricof, born in 1973 and Jamie Patricof, born in 1976.
-On December 10, 2023, he married art dealer Barbara Guggenheim in New York City.
+In 1958 Patricof married Bette Hollander; they had one child, Mark F. Patricof, born in 1964, who married Martha Shelburne Jones, a daughter of Bishop Edward Witker Jones of the Episcopal Diocese of Indianapolis.
+The marriage ended in divorce.

+In 1970 he married Susan Hatkoff, a sister of Craig Hatkoff.
+They had two sons, Jon Patricof, born in 1973, and Jamie Patricof, born in 1976.
+Susan Patricof, who led the Northside Center for Child Development in Harlem for more than forty years as its president and board chair, died on January 18, 2021; the Susan Patricof Head Start Center in East Harlem, opened in 2005, is named for her.
+On December 10, 2023, Patricof married the art dealer Barbara Guggenheim in New York City.